michaelbui99/compiler-construction/language_considerations.md

 ## Write to console

 ```
-let a "myString"
+let a "myString"%
-out a
+out a%
 ```

 # Examples